 Unfortunately, since the researchers at Talos haven’t yet completed their work, the rest of us can only speculate at what else this malware can do and how we can protect ourselves.
 Here’s what we do know:

-UPDATE (May 28th): The New York Times has reported that the FBI is urging internet users to reboot their routers in response to the VPNFilter threat.
-However, as the article notes, this is will only “temporarily disrupt” the malware.
-As the Talos security report notes, “The stage 1 malware persists through a reboot, which sets it apart from most other malware that targets internet-of-things devices because malware normally does not survive a reboot of the device.”
+The New York Times has reported that the FBI has urged internet users to reboot routers affected by VPNFilter in response to the VPNFilter threat.
+If you’re wondering how to detect VPNFilter malware, there are a range of online tools you can use to scan your system for its presence.
+However, as the article notes, this will only “temporarily disrupt” the malware.
+The Talos security report states, “The stage 1 malware persists through a reboot, which sets it apart from most other malware that targets internet-of-things devices because malware normally does not survive a reboot of the device.”
 It would make sense, then, that the malware can be re-uploaded to your router at any time unless you take more drastic measures.

 Fortunately, the NYT article makes a few more suggestions, all of which are sound: “Users are also advised to upgrade the device’s firmware and to select a new secure password.
 If any remote-management settings are in place, the F.B.I. suggests disabling them.”